Moderate Democrat Ron Kind spent millions to retain the seat he’s held for 25 years, even as millions flowed in to defeat him

 Not quite.
 It was tight this time, as campaign cash flooded Wisconsin’s 3rd Congressional District, which hugs the Mississippi River and was won by President Donald Trump with about 52% of the vote.

-Kind triumphed in the district he has held for nearly a quarter century with 51% of the vote.
-He received a total of nearly 200,000 votes, while Republican challenger Derrick Van Orden got nearly 190,000.
+Kind triumphed in the district he has held for about a quarter century with 51% of the vote.
+He received a total of nearly 200,000 votes, while Republican challenger Derrick Van Orden got almost 190,000.

 The moderate Democrat has regularly won by 10 percentage points or more, and his fundraising has always dwarfed opponents.

 Until last year, when he faced his best-funded opponent ever.
 Kind raised and spent nearly $3 million.
-Van Orden: nearly $2 million.
+Van Orden: almost $2 million.

 The almost $5 million in direct donations to the candidates is the biggest load of campaign cash the 3rd Congressional District has seen in at least 20 years, according to campaign finance records.
 And based on trends of money in politics, probably the most ever.